PankratzLab/Genvisis-Docs/new-project-creation.md

+# New Project Creation

 1. Create a directory for your project (written as **[ProjectDir]** for the rest of this documentation).
 2. Within **[ProjectDir]**, create a subdirectory for the raw data; internally we use the naming convention **00src** (i.e., **[ProjectDir]/00src**), but this is not mandatory.
 3. Within **00src**, place either the FinalReport files from GenomeStudio (either **.csv** or **.csv.gz** format) or Affymetrix .CEL files.
-Only FinalReport or .CEL files should be in this directory.
+Only Final Report or .CEL files should be in this directory.
 [Click here](https://docs.google.com/document/d/1BMu1zp8er9NY-QFRh-7ZOeX1HnGj_yAYYh3BarASwPY/edit#bookmark=id.2ab481w48low) for a tutorial on how to process a project using GenomeStudio.
 [Click here](https://docs.google.com/document/d/1BMu1zp8er9NY-QFRh-7ZOeX1HnGj_yAYYh3BarASwPY/edit#bookmark=kix.rnqrxmj63otl) for a tutorial on how to recluster data using only the high-quality samples as seeds.
-Best practices recommend reclustering the data, even if the project was already processed through GenomeStudio.
+Best practices recommend reclustering the data even if the project was previously processed through GenomeStudio.
 4. In **[ProjectDir]**, place
     * (Illumina only) The **.csv** version of the project’s **manifest file** (with probe sequences)
     * [**pedigree.txt** and **linker.txt**](#bookmark=id.3wqz7fyhw1k7) (within a data subdirectory (i.e., **[ProjectDir]/data**))